 - According to a recent survey of Salesforce, despite the recent emergence of generative AI as a mainstream technology, 51% of the over 1,000 marketers are already utilizing it or engaging in experimental use at their workplaces.

 - An additional 22% of respondents have expressed their intention to utilize generative AI in the near future.
 This projection suggests that nearly three-quarters of the surveyed marketers may already employ this technology.

 - Additionally, 71% of marketers (7 out of 10) anticipate that generative AI will significantly eliminate mundane tasks and allow them to dedicate more time to strategic work.

 Teams Will Scale Through AI

 Marketing teams will be put under increased pressure to demonstrate marketing value and ROI to executive stakeholders.
-Teams will leverage AI solutions to drive these targets and better allocate funds towards successful campaigns and provide the metrics that demonstrate the value of campaigns.
+Teams will be able to leverage AI marketing solutions to drive these targets and better allocate funds towards successful campaigns, as well as provide the marketing metrics that demonstrate the value of campaigns.

 Generative AI in Increasing Productivity, Efficiency, and Innovation

 According to Gartner, generative AI has the amazing potential to automate numerous tasks and greatly enhance productivity.
 It also has the power to lower costs and create new opportunities for growth.
 It is projected that by 2026, over 80% of enterprises will utilize generative AI APIs and models or implement GenAI-powered applications in their production environments.
 This is a significant increase from the less than 5% seen in 2023.